NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Should I Cooperate With The Feds On My Federal Fraud Case?

 It's typically not a good idea to cooperate with the Feds, especially without the presence of an attorney.
-This is because the Feds will use whatever information they can against a defendant.
+The feds will use whatever information they can against a defendant.
 The decision to cooperate with the Feds should be made between a defendant and their attorney based on the defendant's best interests.

-In order to protect their rights and the rights of their spouse, anyone who is being investigated for a federal fraud should contact an attorney.
-What type of crimes are considered fraud?
+In order to protect their rights and the rights of their spouse, anyone who is being investigated for federal fraud should contact an attorney.
+What types of crimes are considered fraud?

 The bottom line is this: if someone's spouse has guilty knowledge of a crime that has occurred or has been complicit and aided and abetted in a fraudulent crime, then they will be charged with fraud.
-If, on the other hand, a spouse truly had no knowledge of the fraudulent activity, then they should not be charged with fraud, but they could benefit from having an attorney on their side.
+If, on the other hand, a spouse truly did not know about the fraudulent activity, then they should not be charged with fraud, but they could benefit from having an attorney on their side.

-If someone is convicted of a federal fraud crime that resulted in the loss of millions of dollars which they cannot afford to pay back, then they will likely go to prison for a significant amount of time.
-If the loss was not that great and they are able to pay it back, then a much stronger argument could be made for keeping them out of prison.
+If someone is convicted of a federal fraud crime that resulted in the loss of millions of dollars that they cannot afford to pay back, they will likely go to prison for a significant amount of time.
+If the loss was not that great and they are able to pay it back, a much stronger argument could be made for keeping them out of prison.

 However, no federal criminal defense attorney will be able to guarantee that an individual who has been convicted of federal fraud will be able to avoid a prison sentence.

-Ultimately, this will be a decision made by the sentencing judge based on the sentencing guidelines, the attorney's argument, the prosecutor's argument, and the probation department's recommendation to the sentencing judge.
+Ultimately, the sentencing judge will decide based on the sentencing guidelines, the attorney's argument, the prosecutor's argument, and the probation department's recommendation to the sentencing judge.

-A number of factors will determine the length of a potential sentence, including whether the defendant accepts responsibility for their actions, whether they have a prior criminal record, the amount of loss involved, and how many victims were involved.
-In every situation.
+A number of factors will determine the length of a potential sentence, including whether the defendant accepts responsibility for their actions, whether they have a prior criminal record, the amount of loss involved, and the number of victims involved in every situation.

-A seasoned federal criminal defense attorney will give a defendant the best chances of achieving the best outcome possible.
+A seasoned federal criminal defense attorney will give a defendant the best chance of achieving the best outcome possible.

 Charging Document and Bail

-Once you're arrested you're going to be brought into federal court.
-You'll be given the charging document and then it will be discussed whether you remain detained — which is in custody — or whether you can get out under such condition.
+Once you're arrested, you'll be brought into federal court.
+You'll be given the charging document, and then it will be discussed whether you remain detained—in custody—or whether you can get out under such conditions.

 Enter Plea and Court Assignment

-So, once your bail is dealt with, once you've been read all of your charges and you enter your plea, then most courts are going to assign you to the court where your case is going to be dealt with.
+So, once your bail is dealt with, once you've read all of your charges, and you enter your plea, most courts will assign you to the court where your case will be dealt with.
 That will be your judge for the remainder of the case.

-That judge will typically have rules and they'll be a status conference at some point.
-The government will have to get all of the information — whether it be police reports, tape recordings — whatever it is that has to do with your evidence wise over to your attorney.
+That judge will typically have rules, and there'll be a status conference at some point.
+The government will have to get all of the information — whether it be police reports, tape recordings — whatever it is that has to do with your evidence over to your attorney.
 Your attorney will obviously review that information, go over it with you and then you and your attorney will decide the next moves in the case.

 Will there be motions filed — search and seizure motions, various other motions, expert motions — or is it a case where the government has the information they need to be able to prosecute you and assist you and your attorney in talking about exactly what it's going to take to get you the best possible result in the case.